 The BSN Practicum Coordinator is also available to offer guidance on how to select and secure a preceptor at an appropriate site.
 Please don’t hesitate to contact the BSN Practicum Coordinator, Laura Ziemba, for any further questions at 607-746-4427 or firstname.lastname@example.org.

-While the student will spend time with a nursing recruiter, there will be only one defined preceptor for Leadership & Management, and the requirements are:
+While the student will spend time with an approved preceptor in the Quality and/or Risk Management Department, there will be only one defined preceptor for Leadership & Management, and the requirements are:

 This course is designed to provide knowledge and skills needed for implementation of leadership and management roles within healthcare.
 Units of content focus on changes in the health care delivery system, leadership and management theories, effective interpersonal skills for leadership, organizational structures and climates, planned change, information management, financial management, outcomes measurement, and performance evaluation.
-The practicum of 45 hours (12 hours of observation with the nurse manager, 28 on the change project, which may involve consult with the nurse manager/supervisor, 5 hours with recruiter) provides opportunities for the student to develop and expand leadership skills needed in the practice of professional nursing.
+The practicum of 45 hours (18 hours of observation with the nurse manager, 21 on the change project, which may involve consult with the nurse manager/supervisor, 6 hours with the Quality and/or Risk Management Department representative) provides opportunities for the student to develop and expand leadership skills needed in the practice of professional nursing.

 This course will provide the student with a broad introduction to local, national, and international community health practices and the role of nursing within this context.
 Using an evidence based framework, students will explore epidemiology; health promotion and disease prevention within groups; individual and family case management, community assessment, and intervention; health informatics; and factors influencing the delivery of and access to community health services.
 The health care needs of at-risk populations will be examined.
-The student will spend a total of 45 hours in practicum-related activities, allocated as follows: 12 hours of observation of the community health nurse in his/her role, 10 hours on family health assessment, 7 hours on nursing informatics project, and 16 hours on the windshield survey assignment.
+The student will spend a total of 45 hours in practicum-related activities, allocated as follows: 18 hours in the field with a community, public, or population health nurse, 15 hours on the windshield survey assignment, which leads to the completion of an action plan for the community agency at the end of the course.
+Other activities related to the practicum hours are: FEMA disaster management module and certificate, 2 IHI population health and healthy equality modules and certificates, and 2 IHI population health case studies.

 This course enables the student to further develop leadership abilities, communication, critical thinking, and decision-making skills.
 Content includes reflection of how program content has prepared the student for completion of the BSN, professional development, and guidance in job searching.
 The primary focus of the course is the planning and completing of a senior-level practicum project.
 Students negotiate individually planned experiences under the direction of a preceptor.
 Each student identifies specific learning activities for the practicum which relate directly to the selected healthcare agency.
 Students will prepare a contract defining the role of the student and how to meet the course objectives while working with the designated preceptor.
 A written log is submitted periodically documenting the student’s learning activities for the practicum.
 Emphasis is placed on fostering independence and self-direction for all students.
 Each student completes 45 hours in the individualized practicum.
 This experience is self-arranged to meet the career goals of the student, in a convenient location, and at convenient times.
 Guidance is provided in defining the experience and obtaining a preceptor as necessary.